Sandboxes and "moisture farmers" simulations are DAMN boring

 The paradigm is capsized: not anymore the players are working for the NPCs, but are the NPCs to work for the player.
 The kings in this world won't be static NPCs sitting in the throne room, but the players who lead the armies and control the territories.
 The players becoming the pivot of the game.

-So you would have the possibility and the duty to spawn NPC units by using the resources available, equip them, keep them well fed and give them simple tasks they will perform.
-Again likely to what happens in a RTS.
+So you would have the possibility and the duty to spawn NPC units by using the resources available, equip them, keep them well fed (as long maintenance is required) and give them simple tasks they will perform.
+Same to what happens in a RTS.

 Of course there's always a risk.
 Let's take an example scenario:

-Looking better at the route you see that only the last trait is actually risky so you decide to send the convoy on its own and then go meet it later to escort it only for the last trait.
-While plotting the route you'll get precise approximation about when the convoy will reach a specific point.
-Let's say that you want to meet the convoy before it reaches the last bridge, that you believe may be camped by enemy players.
+Studying the route you see that only the last possibility is actually risky so you decide to send the convoy on its own and then go meet it later to escort it only for the last part.
+While plotting the route you’ll get precise approximation about when the convoy will reach a specific point.
+Let’s say that you want to meet the convoy before it reaches the last bridge, that you believe may be camped by enemy players.
 The travel till that point is estimated to last three hours.
-Tomorrow you'll be online at 10PM and you should be able to organize a group with your guild to escort personally the convoy, so you schedule the convy to start at 8PM, thinking that you'll be able to reach it at the meeting point with your group around 11PM or before.
+Tomorrow you’ll be online at 10PM and you should be able to organize a group with your guild to escort personally the convoy, so you schedule the convoy to start at 8PM, thinking that you’ll be able to reach it at the meeting point with your group around 11PM or before.

 This was just an example but it works to explain how different elements can add to the gameplay.
-The possibility to take the NPCs as prisoners instead of killing them, impale their heads, destroy the convoy completely or steal the goods (in the case they also have something to transport them, of course).
-These aren't just combat mechanics, but a richer context that creates a "world" under the full control of the players.
+The possibility to take the NPCs as prisoners instead of killing them, impale their heads, destroy the convoy completely or steal the goods (only in the case they also have something to transport them, of course, being slowed down themselves too).
+These aren’t just combat mechanics, but a richer context that creates a “world” under the full control of the players.
 With the possibility to automate (at a risk) all the tasks that are felt too boring or repetitive.
-The game doesn't force anymore the players toward something they don't like.
+The game doesn’t force anymore the players toward something they don’t like.
 We have the NPCs and it make sense to leave the boring work to them.

 In Eve-Online all these ideas could easily fit.
 You could have the possibility to set up NPCs miners, equip them and give them simple schedules so that they could go mining for you while you are involved into something you consider more fun or even while offline.
 The same for transporting commodities to another part of the galaxy.
-With again the risk that the convoys could be attacked by enemy corporations.
+Giving the side to the risk that the convoys could be attacked by enemy corporations.

 1) The world must be persistent